 Visiting one of the largest palaces in the world sounds pretty intimidating and probably a tad exhausting.
-If your visit is well planned however, with plenty of breaks for lunch and coffees, half a day (or even a day) spent wandering the Château de Versailles and its exquisite gardens is well worth the day trip from Paris.
-Read on to learn how best to visit Versailles like a local or a real expert traveler!
+If your visit is well planned, however, with plenty of breaks for lunch and coffees, half a day (or even a day) spent wandering the Château de Versailles and its exquisite gardens are well worth the day trip from Paris.
+Read on to learn how to get to Versailles from Paris as well as how to visit Versailles like a local!
+But first of all, make sure to get your full access ticket and audio guide by clicking here!

 Read until the end of this informative article and you will get some bonus facts from Jonathan, a Localers tour guide who runs the Versailles tour!